simonasavass-byte/akmens-dizainas-v3/docs/AI_CHANGELOG.md

 ### 2026-05-06
 What changed:
+- Pulled the latest `main` and attempted to execute the test implementation task for the selected generated materials image candidate
+- Verified the current task context, current materials image usage, and the generated-candidate handoff file
+- Stopped before modifying website code because the provided candidate file does not contain a real base64-encoded image payload

+Files changed:
+- docs/AI_CHANGELOG.md

+Notes:
+- Blocking issue:
+- `docs/image-generation/generated-candidates/materials-selected-candidate.webp.base64.txt` currently contains only the literal text `BASE64_PLACEHOLDER`
+- Because there is no actual encoded image data, the candidate cannot be decoded into `src/assets/materials-editorial-granite.webp`
+- No safe image implementation review was possible without fabricating an asset, which would violate the task intent
+- Current materials image usage that was inspected:
+- `src/components/site/Materials.tsx`
+- `src/pages/Medziagos.tsx`
+- The optional logo overlay experiment was not attempted because there is no decoded base candidate to test first
+- No website code or production image assets were changed
+- No responsive QA of the candidate was possible, because there was no candidate image to place into the site
+- Validation note:
+- This became a blocker/documentation pass only
+- `lint`, `test`, and `build` were not run because no code or asset implementation change was made

+Open questions / next steps:
+- Replace `BASE64_PLACEHOLDER` in `docs/image-generation/generated-candidates/materials-selected-candidate.webp.base64.txt` with the real selected candidate payload
+- After the real payload is available, rerun this exact task:
+- decode the candidate into `src/assets/materials-editorial-granite.webp`
+- swap only the materials image usage
+- test `/medziagos` and the homepage materials section
+- evaluate whether the optional real-logo overlay experiment is believable enough to keep as a secondary comparison

+---

+### 2026-05-06
+What changed:
 - Pulled the latest `main` and created a visual handoff package for ChatGPT image generation focused on the weak `materials.jpg` slot
 - Added a self-contained generation brief at `docs/image-generation/materials-brief.md`
 - Exported local site screenshots into `docs/image-generation/screenshots/` so ChatGPT can review the current website context without manual uploads